interstar/cardigan-bay/bedrock/PatterningSupportInCardiganBay.md

 composes the three patterns.

-Another common thing to do is to make a grid or similar layout.
+Another common thing to do is to make a grid layout.
 However grids, like many of the "layout engines" are slightly more powerful and complex.
-They don't take a single pattern, but instead a sequence of patterns, and then place them.
+They don't take a single pattern, but instead a sequence of patterns, and then place each item from the sequence at one square in the grid.

 For this reason, you must pass grid-layout a collection or even infinite sequence of patterns to be laid out in the grid.